gaurangtorvekar/node-sdk/README.md

 ## Support

-For general questions, join our [Discord Channel](https://discord.gg/your-discord-link) or for issues and feature requests, please open an [issue](https://github.com/bastion-wallet/sdk/issues).
+For general questions, you can reach out to us at info@indorse.io.

 ---